jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

-And we need to show all those tasks in a list.
+And we also have to show all those tasks in a list.
 ```html
 <div id="root">
     <div class="todo-app">